NoeCalmes/NoeCalmes/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/NoeCalmes](https://github.com/NoeCalmes)

-- 🌐 "I have a portfolio, you can find it at noecalmes.fr."
+- 🌐 "I have a portfolio, you can find it at [https://noecalmes.fr](https://noecalmes.fr)"

 <p align="left">